 - Corners of the mouth pulled back

-Watch for these signs of stress or submission:
+Watch for these signs that something’s off:

-- Teeth showing with stiff body
+- Teeth showing with a stiff, tense body

 - Lowered head or ears pinned back

-- Avoiding eye contact or licking lips
+- Avoiding eye contact, or licking lips repeatedly

-Do dogs mimic human smiles?
+Do dogs recognise human emotions?

-Dogs don’t exactly copy our smiles, but they learn that happy humans = good things.
+Dogs don’t exactly copy our smiles, but they learn that happy humans mean good things.
 So if they see you smiling, they might flash a “doggy grin” back to get more affection.
+Over time, they smile more often simply because it brings them closer to you.

 - Lowered head